Doktor-Hu/SRM/README.md

-# Geophysical downscaling is more than photo-realistic single image super resolution
+# Transferability of single-image super resolution to geophysical downscaling